Policy & Committee

 • The committee will review the annual self-narrative and student evaluations of teaching for all full-time regular faculty (tenured, tenure-eligible, non-tenure earning) and may be requested to do the same for full-time visiting faculty.
 They shall complete an evaluation through the Faculty Information System in Archivum which rates teaching, research and creative activity, and service for each faculty member.
 This evaluation along with the Director’s evaluation will comprise the annual evaluation.
 The criteria for the annual review appear as an addendum to this document.

 • The committee will also review applications for promotion in the instructor ranks.
-These are also submitted through the Faculty Information System in Archivum, according to the schedule and procedure established by the university and the College of The Arts.
+These are also submitted through the Faculty Information System in Archivum, according to the schedule and procedure established by the university and the College of Design, Art & Performance.

 Annual Evaluation Criteria